-GPA requirements for degree seeking students:

-- A. If the student has attempted 0-21 hours, they must maintain a 1.5 GPA. - B. If the student has attempted 22-32 hours, they must maintain a 1.75 GPA. - C. If the student has attempted 33 or more hours, they must maintain a 2.0 GPA.

-GPA requirements for short-term certificate students:

-- A. If the student has attempted 12 hours, they must maintain a 1.5 GPA. - B. If the student has attempted 24 hours, they must maintain a 2.0 GPA. - IV.
+- A. GPA requirements for degree seeking students: - 1.
+If the student has attempted 0-21 hours, the student must maintain a 1.5 GPA. - 2.
+If the student has attempted 22-32 hours, the student must maintain a 1.75 GPA. - 3.
+If the student has attempted 33 or more hours, the student must maintain a 2.0 GPA. - B. GPA requirements for short-term certificate students: - 1.
+If the student has attempted 12 hours, the student must maintain a 1.5 GPA. - 2.
+If the student has attempted 24 hours, the student must maintain a 2.0 GPA. - IV.
 Financial Aid Warning

 If a student fails to achieve the required cumulative GPA or does not successfully complete the required percentage of hours, the student will be placed on financial aid warning for one semester.
 Students on warning will be allowed to receive aid one semester while on warning and will be notified of their warning status on their student account.
 The warning will be lifted in the subsequent term if the student attains the required cumulative GPA and/or successfully completes the required percentage of hours at the next term.
-If the student successfully completes their warning semester, they will be allowed to complete the appeal process to continue to receive financial aid funding.
-The student must complete the appeal process by the deadline posted each term to be eligible to receive funding.
-All decisions by the appeal committee will be final.